 The Model 76 was developed in 1986 by legendary gunsmiths, Don Allen and Pete Grisel, blending traditional craftsmanship with modern innovation.
-Carrying that vision forward, the SD-76 Savanna Take Down Rifle was designed to meet the demands of plains game and safari hunting while providing the versatility of a take-down configuration for international travel.
+Carrying that vision forward, the SD-76 Savanna Take-Down Rifle was designed to meet the demands of plains game and safari hunting while providing the versatility of a take-down configuration for international travel.
 The rifle separates into two compact sections, preserving the balance, accuracy, and controlled round feed reliability that defines the SD-76 platform.
 Today, it stands as a continuation of American rifle making excellence: rugged, elegant, and dependable in every respect.

 Specs

-- Overall length is approximately 44 inches
+- Overall length of approximately 44 inches

-- Each rifle is fully hand polished
+- Fully hand polished

 Action

-- Available in right-hand and left-hand configurations
+- Available in right-hand and left-hand configuration

 - Chromoly steel construction with one-piece bolt design